warbe-maker/VBA-Component-Management/README.md

 Private Sub Workbook_BeforeSave(ByVal SaveAsUI As Boolean, Cancel As Boolean)
-    '~~ The below statement has no effect unless this (the Workbook serviced by CompMan) '~~ had been opened from within the configured 'Serviced Development & Test Folder'. mCompManClient.CompManService mCompManClient.SRVC_EXPORT_CHANGED, HOSTED_RAWS End Sub
+    '~~ The below statement has no effect unless this (the Workbook serviced by CompMan) '~~ had been opened from within the configured 'Serviced Development and Test Folder'. mCompManClient.CompManService mCompManClient.SRVC_EXPORT_CHANGED, HOSTED_RAWS End Sub
 ```

 ### Using the _Synchronization Service_
-#### General
 _CompMan's_ _Synchronization Service_ is designed for Workbooks the VB-Project needs to be changed without interrupting the productive use - even when the change takes time.
-As with the _Export_ and _Update_ service, all it needs is to open the Sync-Target-Workbook from the configured [_Serviced Development & Test Folder_](#basic-folders-configuration).
+As with the _Export_ and _Update_ service, all it needs is to open the Sync-Target-Workbook from the configured [_Serviced Development and Test Folder_](#configuration).
 This can be achieved by performing the following steps:
 1. Follow the [Installation and provision of the CompMan services](#installation-and-provision-of-the-compman-services) instructions.
-2. Copy the productive Workbook into a dedicated folder within the configured [_Serviced Development & Test Folder_](#basic-folders-configuration) and modify the VB-Project as intended.
+2. Copy the productive Workbook into a dedicated folder within the configured [_Serviced Development and Test Folder_](#configuration) and modify the VB-Project as intended.
 When the development/modification has been finished proceed with the next steps.
-3. Move the productive Workbook to the configured [_Serviced Synchronization Target Folder_](#basic-folders-configuration).
+3. Move the productive Workbook to the configured [_Serviced Synchronization Target Folder_](#configuration).
 When this folder has yet not been configured along with the first step, now proceed to the open [CompMan.xlsb][1] and use the _CompMan Configuration_ on the displayed Worksheet.
+4. ***Essential!*** New inserted columns and rows are not synchronized.
+When the Workbook's modifications  include new inserted rows and/or columns a manual synchronization preparation is required b inserting those rows and/or columns into the _Sync-Target-Workbook_.
-4. Open the moved Workbook and follow the synchronization steps.
+5. Open the moved Workbook and follow the synchronization steps.
 The synchronization will be done on a working copy (name with a suffix _Synced_).
-5. When the synchronization has finished, save the working copy as the new productive Workbook - e.g. by dropping the _Synced_ suffix from the name and moving it back to the "production location" it originates.
+6. When the synchronization has finished, save the working copy as the new productive Workbook - e.g. by dropping the _Synced_ suffix from the name and moving it back to the "production location" it originates.
-6. When everything has finally turned out perfect the remaining Workbook from step 3 may be removed
+7. When everything has finally turned out perfect the remaining Workbook from step 3 may be removed

 ### Other
 #### Common Components